 But, what search results are we actually talking about?
 When we talk about internet search, what is the first thing that comes to our mind?
 I can bet my meal for this when I say that your answer is going to be Google.

-There is no denying the fact that Google is the God is online searches.
+There is no denying the fact that Google is the God of online searches.
 But, is it everything?
 The answer is a big no.

 A lot of bloggers do not pay any attention towards the fact that there is one more search engine giant which is not as cruel as Google.
 I am talking about Bing here.